ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 - AdvancedChart &mdash; Full featured advanced chart component with everything needed for technical analysis.
 - ActiveTrader/Workstation &mdash; Sets up an information-rich component ready for traders.
 - CrossSection/Chart &mdash; Creates a working CrossSection (previously TermStructure) component for dealing with non&ndash;time series data.
-- ChartExample &mdash; CoreChart with all included ChartIQ example files
+- ChartExample &mdash; CoreChart with all included ChartIQ example files.
-- AdvancedExample &mdash; AdvancedChart with all included ChartIQ example files
+- AdvancedExample &mdash; AdvancedChart with all included ChartIQ example files.
-- ActiveTrader/WorkstationExample &mdash; Workstation with all included ChartIQ example files
+- ActiveTrader/WorkstationExample &mdash; Workstation with all included ChartIQ example files.
-- CrossSection/ChartExample &mdash; CrossSection Chart with all included ChartIQ example files
+- CrossSection/ChartExample &mdash; CrossSection Chart with all included ChartIQ example files.

 Each component includes only the bare necessities to get you started to allow for maximum customization with the smallest size possible.
 To get started, we also include example components that come with ChartIQ's example files loaded.